 - Alekhya Majety of University of North Carolina at Chapel Hill, Quvi: Quvi directs UV-C light onto the interior and exterior of reusable water bottles to effectively neutralize any pathogens, or viruses such as COVID-19.

-- Diing Manyang of George Washington University, We are the Kakuma: To provide Kakuma Refugees with access to masks, soap, and hand sanitizers in Kenya.
+- Diing Manyang of George Washington University, We are the Kakuma: We are the Kakuma aims to provide Kakuma Refugees with access to masks, soap, and hand sanitizers in Kenya.

 - Bincheng Mao of New York University, Equitable Health Care Access for Minorities: Equitable Health Care Access for Minorities mobilizes over 3,000 members of the East Coast Coalition for Tolerance to aid disadvantaged minorities with language barriers to seek medical attention in New York, NY, New Haven, CT, and Atlanta, GA.